 Following a successful test using 600 institutions in the country, the National Education Management Information System was ready for rollout countrywide.

 The system produces unique identification numbers for registered students that will track their performance from primary school, high school and tertiary levels.
-The tracking is important because it will help the government formulate better plans and policies to heighten offerings of the education sector.
+The tracking is vital because it will help the government formulate better plans and policies to heighten offerings of the education sector.

 NEMIS was set to become the sole source of accurate and up-to-date data for the Kenyan education system.
 It is designed to provide quality data that is reliable, relevant, and easily accessible.
 NEMIS is expected to serve millions of learners in over 120,000 institutions.